Pteraeolidia ianthina: Description

 Algal zooxanthellae of the genus Symbiodinium derived from the food of these animals continue to photosynthesise inside the body and give rise to brown and green pigments.
 Symbiodinium, together with the nematocysts, are presumed to be derived from coelenterate prey.
 These Symbiodinium occur within vacuoles in host cells derived from the endoderm.

-Young specimens are much shorter, have fewer cerata, and are often mistaken for other nudibranch species.
+Young specimens are much shorter, completely white (only tips of rhinophores and cephalic tentacles have purple pigment), have fewer cerata, and are often mistaken for other nudibranch species.

 Symbiosis with dinoflagellates

 This sea slug feeds on hydroids which contain Symbiodinium, microscopic dinoflagellates that are photosynthetic.
 The microscopic Symbiodinium acquired from the hydroids are 'farmed' in the sea slug's digestive diverticula, where the Symbiodinium photosynthesizes sugars to be used by the slug.
 The slug gains enough photosythetically derived sugars to sustain it without feeding.